-Erik is a Senior Fellow with both the Illinois Policy Institute and Pennsylvania’s Commonwealth Foundation.
+Erik has worked as a Senior Fellow with both the Illinois Policy Institute and Pennsylvania’s Commonwealth Foundation.
 He also testified before Congress and two state legislatures, and he gave a presentation before the Secretaries’ Innovation Group on unique research on the welfare system.
 He has provided services to organizations in seven difference states plus the Heritage Foundation.
 He also teaches economics at the York College of Pennsylvania.

 Erik Randolph began his professional career in 1986 at the U.S. General Accounting Office, where he was trained as a program evaluator.
 He coauthored the GAO Staff Study U.S. Science and Engineering Base: A Synthesis of Concerns About Budget and Policy Development and received a “Special Commendation Award” for “outstanding contributions” to the staff study.

 Afterwards, Erik became a senior fellow with the University-Industry Programs division at the New York State Science and Technology Foundation.
 In 1989, Erik moved back to his native Pennsylvania to work for the Office of Technology Development at Pennsylvania’s Department of Commerce, helped solidify the newly formed Industrial Resource Center program and produced a statistical report profiling defense spending in the state.